anuket-project/anuket-specifications/doc/ref_model/chapters/chapter07.md

 <a name="7.2"></a>
 ## 7.2 Principles and Guidelines

-The objectives of the Security verification program are to deliver certified reference architectures which match VNF-developer specifications, levering the OVP ecosystem as the vehicle for deliverying security validated NFV.
+The objectives of the Security verification program are to deliver certified reference architectures which match VNF-developer specifications, leveraging the OVP ecosystem as the vehicle for deliverying security validated NFV.

 These core principles will guide NFV verification deliverables